zhovner/zhovner.github.com/_posts/2018-03-02-one-file-linux.md

 On macOS since El Capitan enabled by default SIP (System Integrity Protection) prohibits to change boot options.
 To check SIP state run `csrutil status`.
 In normal situation it should be enabled.

-If SIP is enabled you can run bless <b>ONLY</b> from Recovery console.
+If SIP is enabled you can run bless <b>only</b> from Recovery console, otherwise it returns error.
-To boot in Recovery mode press <b>CMD+R</b> while boot and go to _Utilities —> Terminal_ from top menu.
+To boot in Recovery mode press <b>CMD+R</b> while boot and go to **_Utilities —> Terminal_** from top menu.
 In recovery console follow steps 2 and 4 every time you need to boot OneFileLinux.

 `bless --mount /Volumes/EFI --setBoot --nextonly --file /Volumes/EFI/OneFileLinux.efi`

 This command sets NVRAM option to boot OneFileLinux.efi only once.
 Next reboot will return default boot order.

+### 5. Reboot

+Reboot to run OneFileLinux.
+Once you've done, type `reboot` command to got back in macOS.

+---

+## Run on PC